|Nutrition Facts (per serving)|

 Spread the softened butter onto the cut surfaces of the bread.

-Add a few salad leaves or even a few slices of tomato - understanding this is not a classic way of serving but does add and extra dimension.
+Add a few salad leaves or even a few slices of tomato–understand that this is not a classic way of serving but does add an extra dimension.

 Sandwich the baguette together and serve the jambon beurre chilled.

 Store the sandwich in the refrigerator for up to one day.

 This makes a perfect picnic menu item.